 If you experience any of these symptoms when presented with a social situation, you may have social anxiety:

 - Intense fear

 - Hot/cold flashes

 How to Deal if You Have Social Anxiety

-Depending on the severity of your social anxiety, you may choose to deal with it in a number of ways.
+Depending on the severity of your social anxiety, you may choose to deal with it in some ways.

-Desensitization and self-talk - If you recognize you have social anxiety, you can name the situations which can trigger your discomfort and intentionally put yourself in them to desensitize yourself.
+- Positive self-talk.
+Once you've learned how to identify the negative thoughts, you will be able to better recognize the situations which can trigger your discomfort and intentionally put yourself in them to desensitize yourself.
 As you prepare to face a social situation use self-talk such as, "I know you can do this," "It feels scary but that's my brain deceiving me," or "The more I do this, the easier it will be."
-Afterwards, reflect on your experience to see that it was not as terrible as you expected it to be.
-As you build up more positive experiences, you will have more to draw from going forward and it will help you to feel less anxious in advance of social events.
+Afterward, reflect on your experience to see that it was not as terrible as you expected it to be.
+As you build up more positive experiences, you will have more to draw from going forward, and it will help you to feel less anxious in advance of social events.

-Medication - There are many types of anti-anxiety medications on the market today.
+- Talk to your doctor.
+There are many types of anti-anxiety medications on the market today.
 If you feel like your social anxiety interferes with your quality of life and are not able to overcome it on your own, talk to your doctor about your medical options.

 It's time to free yourself from your social anxiety.
 You can do it - get started today!